 How to push results further

-- Cap body copy at 25-35 words per slide — anything more and readers swipe out.
+- Cap body copy at 25-35 words per slide — more than that and readers swipe out.

-- Build a screenshot slide deliberately (one frame audience will share standalone).
+- Build a screenshot slide deliberately (one frame the audience will share standalone).

-- Use consistent type hierarchy across the deck — design as one document, not 7.
+- Use one type hierarchy across the deck — design it as a single document, not 7 unrelated frames.

-- Always include a final-slide CTA that names a specific next action (DM word, post URL, save).
+- Always close with a save reason plus a specific next action (DM a word, a post URL, a save).

-- Repurpose top carousels into Reels at 30-60 day delay — same insight, different format.
+- Repurpose top carousels into Reels at a 30-60 day delay — same insight, different format.

 FAQ

-- Can carousels work for product accounts?: Only if the product is taught (use-case, comparison, tutorial).
+- Can carousels work for product accounts?: Only when the product is taught — use-case, comparison, or tutorial.
 Pure product photography carousels underperform.